As it stands, the section reads:

 The recent Supreme Court judgement overturned this 'reading down' of the section.

 This is true.
 But it is absurd to pretend that sex is not a natural part of love and relationships.
 It is equally absurd to imply that since the law is only about sexual acts, it isn’t unfair or bigoted.
 Look at it this way, the only ‘type’ of people who will be able to afford supporting this decision without a personal cost, will be heterosexuals.
-Homosexuals, bisexuals, transsexuals and trangendered people are out by definition.
+Homosexuals, bisexuals, and transsexuals are out by definition.
 Moreover, high courts have, in the past, ruled that so long as there is a possibility of intercourse ‘within the order of nature’, everything else two people do can be looked at as a prelude to it, like a kiss.
 But since with people of the same gender, there is no way it can ever lead to natural intercourse, homosexual intercourse will always fall under ‘unnatural offences’.

 ‘It could’ve been worse.
 There are countries that put people to death for being gay.’